 The fastest commercial transatlantic crossing ever was on February 7 1996: a British Airways Concorde flew from New York to London in an incredible two hours 52 minutes and 59 seconds!

-Do you know any interesting or fun facts about Concorde that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any fun facts about Concorde?
+Let us know in the comments below!